-Although the College does not have a specialized program for students with disabilities, Assistant Dean for Accessibility Resources, Allen Harrison, coordinates individualized accommodations and support services for any student who has a documented need.
+Although the College does not have a specialized program for students with disabilities, Associate Dean of Students for Multicultural Affairs, Allen Harrison, coordinates individualized accommodations and support services for any student who has a documented need.
 Additional support is available to students through the Writing Center and Quantitative & Symbolic Reasoning Center.

-This guide has been created to provide faculty with procedures specific to Hamilton, and general information about accessibility services that will be helpful as you work with students.
+This guide has been created to provide faculty with procedures specific to Hamilton, and general information about disability support services that will be helpful as you work with students.
 Specifically, this guide addresses your role as a faculty member, provides answers to frequently asked questions, lists common academic accommodations and introduces Universal Design for instruction.